 Rockland Melbourne 20

 The Rockland Melbourne 20 is one of the most affordable models we tested, and it comes with a 3-digit clip lock to secure the zipper.
 Despite being on the smaller side of the bunch, it still managed to pass our pack-for-a-week test.
-In case you pack more than we do, it also features an expansion zipper that's easy to use and provides an extra 1.5" of packing space.
+If you're a heavy packer, it also features an easy-to-use expansion zipper that provides an extra 1.5" of space.
 Four double wheels add stability and tracking to this hard-sided case, while the telescoping handle offers two heights for easy use.
-The textured, ABS plastic exterior helps to hide dings and scuffs from your travels while aiding in compressing your belongings and souvenirs for the return trip.
+The textured ABS plastic exterior helps to hide dings and scuffs from your travels while aiding in compressing your belongings and souvenirs for the return trip.
 And for fans of funky shades, this suitcase is available in over 20 different colors.

 Up against some stiff competition, this no-frills box looks a little lackluster.
 Its clamshell design splits your belongings in half.
-One side is secured with a simple zipper across the entire space, while the other is loosely held in place with an overly stretchy x-shaped elastic band.
-In order to compress your contents, all the pressure is placed directly on zippers that aren't overly beefy in appearance.
-The telescoping handle is quite wobbly, and the on-body handles easily catch when pulled out, rather than retracting as they should.
+A simple zipper secures one side across the entire space.
+An overly stretchy x-shaped elastic band holds the other side in place.
+All of the burdens falls on the zippers to compress the contents.
+The telescoping handle is quite wobbly, and the on-body handles easily catch when pulled out rather than retracting as they should.
 We've tested two colors of the Melbourne, both of which broke during our durability testing — one handle pulled off, and the other's shell cracked.
-However, if you're an infrequent traveler and treat your belongings carefully, the impressively low "sale" price of the Melbourne might just be exactly what you need.
+However, we think if you're an infrequent traveler and treat your belongings carefully, Melbourne's impressively low "sale" price might be exactly what you need.

 Read review: Rockland Melbourne 20